 Melbourne Water names successful Innovation Competition winner

-From a quality field of proposals, the Cranfield University/AECOM/RMIT group was assessed as the best overall detailed solution, offering potential for both a high degree of reduction in direct emissions and also improving energy efficiency, relative to conventional treatment processes.
+From a quality field of proposals, the Cranfield University/AECOM/RMIT group was assessed as the best overall detailed solution in the Scope 1 Emissions Innovations Competition.
+The group's pitch offers potential for both a high degree of reduction in direct emissions and also improving energy efficiency, relative to conventional treatment processes.

 General Manager Integrated Planning Chris Williams said the quality and diversity of the submissions was impressive.

 “The aim of the competition was to spark innovative ideas for measuring or reducing greenhouse gas emissions from sewage treatment processes.